 The Twitter Model setup is built upon multiple ICT concepts analyzed across different timeframes:

-- Previous Day Low (PDL): The lowest price recorded in the previous trading day, often used as a liquidity level or potential support;
+Previous Day Low (PDL) | The lowest price of the previous trading day | Acts as a liquidity level or potential support in bullish trends |

-- Previous Day High (PDH): The highest price of the previous trading day, acting as resistance or liquidity target;
+Previous Day High (PDH) | The highest price of the previous trading day | Acts as a liquidity level or potential resistance in bearish trends |

 Twitter Model Setup; Identification and Trading Steps